How to Pack a 72-Hour Emergency Kit in the Event of a Natural Disaster

 Duct tape

-Entertainment items, games and activites for children
+Entertainment items, games, and activities for children

 I recommend making a 72-Hour emergency kit for each family member and storing it in a backpack or duffel bag that can be easily carried or lifted.
 Pack other essential items in a sturdy case, tub, or trunk.